mrhgit/Miscellaneous/RaspberryPi_InfraredRemoteControl/README.md

 <hr>

 ### Quick Note on IR Remote Controls
 The signal is by standard simply a 38kHz waveform that is toggled on and off in a specific pattern that may or may not be required to repeat at certain intervals.
 This is referred to as [On-Off Keying (OOK)](https://en.wikipedia.org/wiki/On%E2%80%93off_keying) and is really as simple as it sounds.
 See the oscilloscope shots below for a slight variant to this definition.
-The method used to send IR signals from the Raspberry Pi use this exact definition.
+The method used to send IR signals from the Raspberry Pi uses this exact definition.

 <hr>